Hrushikesh74161/personal-finance-tracker/backend/docs/TRANSACTION_API_DOCUMENTATION.md

 **Validation Rules:**
 - `type`: Required, must be one of: "expense", "income", "transfer", "adjustment"
-- `category`: Required, 1-100 characters
+- `categoryId`: Required, must be valid MongoDB ObjectId referencing an existing category
 - `amount`: Required, must be a number >= 0
 - `description`: Required, 1-500 characters
 - `date`: Optional, must be valid ISO 8601 date format